 John 1:14.
 And the Word became flesh and dwelt [tented] among us…

-Jesus was and is the living sanctuary of God.
-His perfect life separated us from God’s wrath.
-Jesus did what only God could do.
+Jesus was the living sanctuary of God.
+Jesus lived separated from us.
 He obeyed separated.
 He suffered separated.
 He died separated.
 And, in taking our sin upon himself on the cross, he, like us, was separated from the holy sanctuary of God.

-Also, Jesus was and is the living tabernacle of God.
-His life brought the life of God near to us.
+And Jesus was the living tabernacle of God.
+Jesus lived near to us.
 Jesus dwelt among us as one of us.
 He experienced all that we experience, felt all that we feel, desired all that we desire, and needed all that we need.
-He died among us sinners, in the place of us sinners.
+He died among sinners, in the place of sinners.
 Then he brought his human life into the presence of God so that every person that trusts in him could also live forever in the presence of God.

 Now Christian, in Christ, we are the sanctuary of God.
 God’s holy place.
 Declared to be holy in Christ and empowered to live out Christ’s righteousness in the world.
 And at the same time, in Christ, we are the tabernacle of God.
 His dwelling place.
 His deep love, compassion, kindness, and grace displayed to the world in us, and received by the world through us.

 “To live is Christ” makes you and me the sanctuary-tabernacle of God.
 The meeting place of holiness and mercy.
 Separate from the world in Christ’s holiness.
 Connected to the world in his mercy.
 God dwelling in the midst of humanity in us.

 Do you see yourself as the holy sanctuary of God?
 The merciful tabernacle of God?
 If not why?